gertrude-app/web/docs/app/src/pages/faqs.md

 ## What makes Gertrude better?

-I'm a software developer who built Gertrude becuase I was trying to protect my kids online, and was frustrated with the lack of _safety_ and _usability_ of other solutions on the market.
+I'm a software developer who built Gertrude because I was trying to protect my kids online, and was frustrated with the lack of _safety_ and _usability_ of other solutions on the market.
 A lot of Gertrude's core features came out of things I wished I had while trying to protect my kids online using other off-the shelf software, things like: